justin-napolitano/driving/index.md

   - driver decision-making
   - vehicle preservation
 seoOptimized: true
+topicFamily: climbing
+topicFamilyConfidence: 0.85
+topicFamilyNotes: >-
+  The post is about a conceptual framework for safe and efficient driving, and the 'climbing' family includes 'github-driving' and related outdoor and gear routines.
+Although the content is technical, it discusses practical safety and efficiency in driving, matching the 'driving' and outdoor-related themes in this family.
+Other families (automation, datascience, devtools) do not match the focus on driving safety and practical real-world procedures.
 ---

 # Driving Win-Set: A Conceptual Framework for Safe and Efficient Driving